Friends: Home media

-In Australia, the original DVD releases were fold out box sets which contained three discs, and released as follows: Season 1 and Season 2 on March 13, 2002, Season 3 and Season 4 on July 9, 2002, Season 5, 6 and 7 on July 29, 2002, Season 8 on March 18, 2003, Season 9 on February 11, 2004, and Season 10 on November 24, 2004.
-Repackaged sets, slimmed into regular DVD cases also containing three discs were released from 2003 to 2004.
-Collector's Edition sets were released from September 9, 2003, through to February 1, 2006, these sets contains 4 discs, in fat DVD cases, with extra bonus material.

-On October 4, 2006, the individual seasons were repackaged into regular DVD case sets and marked as "Including Brand New Bonus Disc".
-Once again each individual season were repackaged with new artwork on March 31, 2010.
-The first complete series boxset on DVD was released around 2004 or 2005, this was titled 'The One With All Ten Seasons" and the packaging was a black box with a lift up lid and contains exclusive packaging for all ten seasons.

-The second complete series boxset was released August 21, 2013 and was a red box which contained the 2010 individual season sets inside.
-On October 1, 2014, was the 20th Anniversary boxset, this was a white box and contained the same 2010 individual releases inside.
-On October 7, 2015, another boxset was released 'The One With All Ten Seasons", the same name used on the original boxset, however this time slimmed down and contains the 2010 individual releases inside.
-The outer box is open on insert side for the cases to slide in and out, more of a budget release.
-In 2016, a repackaged 'The Complete Series' Blu-ray boxset was issued, containing the same 10 individual seasons in the original set, however the box is more cut down and is opened on one side, and also does not include the book that contained the episode guide.
+Warner Home Video released a complete series collection on Blu-ray on November 13, 2012.
+In September 2024, the entire series was released on Ultra HD Blu-ray in celebration of the 30th anniversary of the show.

 Spin-off

 After the series finale in 2004, LeBlanc signed on for the spin-off series, Joey, following Joey's move to Los Angeles to pursue his acting career.
 Kauffman and Crane were not interested in the spin-off, although Bright agreed to executive produce the series with Scott Silveri and Shana Goldberg-Meehan.
 NBC heavily promoted Joey and gave it Friends' Thursday 8:00 pm timeslot.

-The pilot was watched by 18.6 million American viewers, but ratings continually decreased throughout the series' two seasons, averaging 10.2 million viewers in the first season and 7.1 million in the second.
+The pilot was watched by 18.6 million American viewers, but ratings continually decreased throughout the series's two seasons, averaging 10.2 million viewers in the first season and 7.1 million in the second.
 The final broadcast episode on March 7, 2006, was watched by 7.09 million viewers; NBC cancelled the series on May 15, 2006, after two seasons, leaving eight episodes unaired.
 Bright blamed the collaboration between NBC executives, the studio and other producers for quickly ruining the series: